pawroz/CovidStatsApp/README.md

 * [Contact](#contact)

 ## General info
-I want get information about deaths, infected and cured in my in other countries in the world immediately without webrowsers.
+I want get information about deaths, infected and cured in my and other countries in the world immediately without using web browsers.

 ## Technologies